-In the great majority of modules, your teaching and learning are focused on lectures supported by practical, laboratory classes.
-Much of the theory introduced in lectures is consolidated through these laboratory sessions and through group seminars.
+Teaching and learning are focused on lectures supported by practical, laboratory classes and workshops.
+Much of the theory introduced in lectures is consolidated through these laboratory sessions and through small group seminars.
 Lecture material is supported through e-resources.
-The University Virtual Learning Environment (NOW) is widely used to post summary slides of lectures, links to resources such as articles and recent research papers and information about the organisation of modules and the course.
+The University Virtual Learning Environment (NOW) is widely used to post summary slides of lectures, resources such as articles and recent research papers and information about the organisation of modules and the course.